Maybe you need this reminder too.

 You don’t have to completely reinvent the strategy to love and care for your volunteers this year.

 Don’t hear me wrong . . . we should innovate!
 But these six, time-tested things actually may have more power to communicate care to volunteers in a season like this than in a “normal” one.

 When you support your team, they’ll become your best advertisement.
 Loved leaders bring excellent leaders to serve with them.
 And leaders who feel loved and supported will be more likely to continue serving alongside you and investing in your ministry for years to come.

 So while we’re all innovating, here are the easy, proven, consistent things to reach for on a daily basis.

-- Have a little fun.
 Having fun together creates connections, and we need that now more than ever.
-There are many creative, safe ways to engage your team in a little fun—like hosting a drive-in or a sit-in movie on your church lawn.
+In 2021, there are many creative, safe ways to engage your team in a little fun—like hosting a drive-in or a sit-in movie on your church lawn.
 Invite them over for a socially distanced backyard get-together where everyone brings their own takeout.
 These are easy ways to show your team how valuable they are to you.

-- Send them a note.
 A handwritten note seems so simple and easy, but it can have a big impact.
 When you let your leaders know how much they mean to you, you’ll encourage them to keep serving and to keep showing up for their “few.”
-We’ve even made something we call “Pep-Talk Post Cards” so you can send volunteers a pep-talk this season.
+We’ve even made postcards for you to help you value your small group leaders every year for their birthday!

-- Let them take a season off.
 This might not be the right time for everyone to be serving.
-Remind your leader that it’s okay if they have to step away this school year, but communicate to them that they’re still important to you and the ministry.
+There are always some proactive things you can do to help prevent burnout, but remind your leader that it’s okay if they have to step away this school year.
+Communicate to them that they’re still important to you and the ministry.
 Let them know that there will be a space for them when they’re ready to return.